Old World Craftsmanship

 Kyrgies are simply the finest slippers you can buy.

 Kyrgies are born of a tradition that is thousands of years old.
 Our slippers are produced in Bishkek, Kyrgystan, where wet felting with sheep wool is both a tradition and a necessity.
 No other textile withstands hot summers and cold, wet winters as well as wool felt.
 Because of this, the Kyrgyz people have been felting for centuries, passing this skill from one generation to the next.

 The Kyrgies Source

 Different models of Kyrgies use different types of outsoles that are added at this stage.
-The entire process takes six weeks, and is done more or less entirely by hand, using wool, soap, and food coloring.
-It has remained unchanged for millenia simply because it works.
-The slippers that we call Kyrgies are a world-class product made by the finest felters on earth.
+The entire process takes six weeks, and is done more or less entirely by hand, using wool, soap, and dye.
+The main process has remained unchanged for millennia simply because it works.